yemisie/docker-compose-training/README.md

 # docker-compose-training
-Docker Compose artifacts created for my Manage Multi-Container Environments with Docker Compose Course
+Docker Compose artifacts created for the Managing Applications with Docker Compose Course